kubernetes/community/contributors/design-proposals/instrumentation/resource-metrics-api.md

 HPA uses the latest value of cpu usage as an average aggregated across 1 minute (the window may change in the future).
-The data for a given set of pods (defined either by pod list or label selector) should be accesible in one request due to performance issues.
+The data for a given set of pods (defined either by pod list or label selector) should be accessible in one request due to performance issues.

 #### Scheduler